 - Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.

 - Correct the brake fluid level to level A.

 Guideline

-Level (A) (brake fluid level 5 mm (0.2 in) below reservoir rim)
+Level (brake fluid level below reservoir rim) 5 mm (0.2 in)

 - Position cover 2 with membrane 3.
 Mount and tighten screws 1.

 Use water to immediately clean up any brake fluid that has overflowed or spilled.